5 Strategies & and a Few Tips to Manage Social Anxiety in the COVID-19 Environment

 My intention is not to give you “happy talk” or tell you to think positively.
 If you tend towards the dark side or border on a COVID-19 communication phobia, you are going to have to do some work.
 The following are time-tested strategies and tips to help you break through your social anxiety.

-It up to you as to where you CHOOSE to focus.
+It is up to you as to where you CHOOSE to focus.

-Before we move forward, please watch the three-minute (3:03 min. video clip) I have extracted from my recent book, Imagine That!
+Before we move forward, please watch the short 3 minute video clip (password: lemon) I have extracted from my recent book, Imagine That!
 Igniting Your Brain for Creativity and Peak Performance.
 It is a profound example as to the power of focus.
 Please cut & paste and enter the password when prompted.

 For more than four decades, I have used this metaphor of biting a lemon as an example of the power of focus.
 The two ends of the emotional spectrum are focusing on either fear or love.
 You can’t do both at the same time.
 Fear=restriction & limitation.
 Love = creativity and possibilities.